 The conference approaches development issues through the lens of faith and asks the question of how and why Christians should be involved in development.
 All sponsoring organizations must be Christian unless a specific exception is made.
 There are many organizations that do good work in development, but if they do not share the motivation and vision of working from a Christian perspective, their work will not have the same goals.

-Returning to college that fall, this Calvin senior and a group of other students proved to the faculty that students were able to organize an entire conference.
-With the generous support of the International Development Studies department, the first conference was held as a two-day event that attracted approximately 300 participants.
+Returning to university that fall, this Calvin senior and a group of other students proved to the faculty that students were able to organize an entire conference.
+With the generous support of the global development studies department, the first conference was held as a two-day event that attracted approximately 300 participants.
 As the conference neared its end, another student expressed enthusiasm for the conference and willingness to carry on leadership for the next year.
 Since then, FIDC has been an annual event in early February that annually attracts 300-600 participants to learn from development professionals from 15-20 development organizations.